cle-b/httpdbg/README.md

   * Hide the status column
   * Hide the method column
   * Hide the netloc in the url
-  * Hide the initiator column
+  * Hide the initiator rows

 To keep your configuration, bookmark the page with the full search query.